rpm-software-management/dnf-plugins-extras/doc/system-upgrade.rst

 -----------

 ``dnf system-upgrade`` can be used to upgrade a Fedora system to a new major release.
 It replaces fedup (the old Fedora Upgrade tool).
+Before you proceed ensure that your system is fully upgraded (``dnf --refresh upgrade``).
 --------
 Synopsis
 --------